Hyperfoil/qDup/README.md

 * `abort: <message>`
 Abort the current run and log the message.
 Aborted runs will still downlaod any files from `queue-download` and will still run cleanup scripts
+* `add-prompt: <prompt>`
+Add another sequence of characters that indicates the previous `sh` command is done.
+This is to support commands that change the prompt (e.g. jboss-cli)
 * `countdown: <name> <initial>` decrease a `name` counter which starts with `initial`.
 Child commands will be invoked each time after `name` counter reaches 0.